A perfectly round flawless tomato?

 - Nutrition!
 The cosmetically challenged fruits and veggies are still loaded with nutrition!

 - Less waste!
 Get this…every year, six billion (yes, 6,000,000,000) pounds of fruits and vegetables go to waste…mostly because they are “too ugly” and don’t meet certain cosmetic standards.
 Believe it or not, 20% to 40% of all produce is literally thrown away because of its shape, size, color or appearance.
 That is a lot of wasted REAL food!
-There is now an “ugly food movement” that is starting to develop thanks to companies like Imperfect.
-This California-based company buys cosmetically challenged produce from farmers and sells it at a discount to consumers in northern California.
-They are also working with the supermarket chain Raley’s to sell this “wonky looking” produce at some of its northern California stores.
+There is now an “ugly food movement” that is starting to develop thanks to companies like Imperfect and Misfits Market.
+These companies buy cosmetically challenged produce from farmers and sell it at a discount to their customers.
 What a great concept -- farmers get extra income, consumers save money and less food is wasted!
-Hopefully this concept will make its way all across the U.S.!
+Hopefully this concept will continue to make its way across the U.S.!